-This is an entry in our in a series introducing LVA employees and exploring what they do day-to-day.
-If you are interested in what goes on behind the scenes entries in this series are collected under the tag 7 Questions.
+This is an entry in our series introducing LVA employees and exploring what they do day-to-day.
+If you are interested in what goes on behind the scenes, entries in this series are collected under the tag 7 Questions.
 Other entries discussing the internal work of the Library of Virginia are filed under our new category “The Stacks”.

 What is your background?

 I have a BA in International Relations from Roanoke College in Salem, VA, and an MS in Library Science from UNC–Chapel Hill.
 I just celebrated my 25th wedding anniversary.
 I met my husband when he asked me a reference question.

 How do you explain what you do to others?